Arcahub/kube-install-tuto/src/understanding/static-pods.md

 # Static pods

-We just installed our Kubernetes cluster, and we can already saw some pods running in the `kube-system` namespace.
+We just installed our Kubernetes cluster, and we can already see some pods running in the `kube-system` namespace.
 But where did these pods come from ?
 How did they get created ?
 How did they get scheduled on the nodes ?

-Those pods are called static pods.
+These pods are called static pods.
 Static pods are pods that are managed directly by the kubelet daemon.

 ## What are static pods ?